PlayStation Mouse

-The PlayStation Mouse (US/UK: SCPH-1090, JP: SCPH-1030) is an input device for the PlayStation that allows the player to use a mouse as a method of control in compatible games.
+The PlayStation Mouse is an input device for the PlayStation.
 The mouse was released in Japan on December 3, 1994, the launch date of the PlayStation.

-The mouse itself is a simple two-button ball mouse that plugs directly into the PlayStation controller port without adapters or conversions and is a fully supported Sony accessory.
+The mouse is a simple two-button ball mouse that plugs directly into the PlayStation controller port without adapters or conversions and is a fully supported Sony accessory.
 It was packaged along with a mouse mat bearing the PlayStation logo.

 The mouse is mainly used in point-and-click adventures, strategy games, simulation games and visual novels.
-In later years, first-person shooters also make use of the peripheral to aim the player's view in the same manner as similar games on the PC.
-It is also used by the arcade lightgun shooting game Area 51 as an aiming device instead of a light gun compatibility.
+In later years, first-person shooters which make use of the peripheral to aim the player's view in the same manner as similar games on the PC were released.
+It is also used by the arcade light gun shooting game Area 51 as an aiming device instead of a light gun compatibility.

 A special Konami-branded edition of the mouse was released alongside the Japanese exclusive title Tokimeki Memorial: Forever With You.
 Mouse packs for Disney's Winnie the Pooh Kindergarten and Disney's Winnie the Pooh Preschool were also released exclusively in Japan.